livz/livz.github.io/_posts/2016-01-28-binary-master-ensign-4.md

                                           /___/
 ```

-Let's see if we have any mitigation techniques using [checksec.sh](http://www.trapkit.de/tools/checksec.html), downloaded and run locally :
+Let's see if we have any mitigation techniques using [checksec.sh](http://www.trapkit.de/tools/checksec.html), downloaded and run locally:
 ```bash
 $ checksec.sh --file level4
 RELRO           STACK CANARY      NX            PIE             RPATH      RUNPATH      FILE